 A copy of the draft AMR is appended as part of this report.
-It should be noted that the content of the AMR and this report will develop as further evidence becomes available ahead of reporting to Council.

 2. Background

 As part of the requirement to monitor the implementation and effectiveness of the its adopted Local Development Plan (LDP), Carmarthenshire County Council is required by the Welsh Government to produce and submit an Annual Monitoring Report (AMR).